simon596/MEM679-minesweeper/README.rst

 ====

 This project has been set up using PyScaffold 4.6.
 For details and usage information on PyScaffold see https://pyscaffold.org/.
+Pytest has been exploited and reached over 80% coverage.
+For details to verify it, please refer to :ref:`Installation <installation>`.